Oregon vs. Michigan: Odds, spread, over/under - December 2

 - Odds to win the national championship: +8000

-- Sportsbooks rate Oregon much higher (35th in college basketball) than the computer rankings do (88th).
+- Oregon is 35th in college basketball in terms of its odds to win the national championship (+8000), much higher than its computer rankings (88th).

-- Oregon has a 1.2% chance of winning the national championship, based on its moneyline odds.
+- With odds of +8000, Oregon has been given a 1.2% chance of winning the national championship.

 Michigan Futures Odds